shanekeenan/pands-problem-sheet2/README.md

 <h2>Task02 from week 2 </h2>
  <h3> Task description: </h3>
- The program should:
- The program should:
-  - Prompt the user and read in two money amounts (in cent)
+    - Prompt the user and read in two money amounts (in cent)<br>
-   - Add the two amounts
+   - Add the two amounts<br>
-   - Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount
+   - Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount<br>
 <h3> Program:  </h3>
 <i>bank.py</i>
 <h3> Key learnings and structure:</h3>